-After serving as an Army Ranger, Nick Starling protected Diplomats in Iraq as a contracted Counter-Assassination Specialist for the U.S. Department of State and now he's the world’s leading vertical farming economist.
-I was very proud to welcome Nick Starling into my Des Moines studio!
+Nick Starling is a former Army Ranger who was responsible for protecting Diplomats in Iraq as a contracted Counter-Assassination Specialist for the U.S. Department of State.
+Today, he’s the world’s leading vertical farming economist and founder of Skyscraper Farm.

 Skyscraper Farm is simply that, a farm in a skyscraper explains Nick Starling.
 It will also include a grocer on the ground floor and apartments or condos as well.
 People living in Skyscraper farm could order their produce right from their own building, expecting delivery through a vacuum tube, similar to a bank (but clean and sterile.)

 This skyscraper farm is designed like an Archimedes screw coming out of the ground.
 It’s a tiered building and floors are spaced just enough to allow natural light to access the entire floor.
 Vegetables, fruits and other crops that need full sun are moved to the exterior of the building, and mushrooms, for example, are moved to the interior where there is less sunlight.